Lionel Hollins: Coaching career

-In the time between Memphis and Brooklyn, Hollins chose Kauffman Sports Management Group as his representation.

 On July 2, 2014, Hollins and the Brooklyn Nets reached an agreement for him to serve as the team's head coach for the next four seasons.
 On July 7, 2014, he was officially introduced by the Nets at a press conference.
 In his first season as head coach, he guided the Nets to the playoffs.
 On January 10, 2016, he was relieved of his head coaching duties by the Nets after starting the 2015–16 season with a 10–27 record.

 On July 31, 2019, the Los Angeles Lakers hired Hollins as an assistant coach.
-Hollins won his 2nd championship on October 11, 2020 when the Lakers defeated the Miami Heat in the 2020 NBA Finals in 6 games.
+Hollins won his 2nd championship on October 11, 2020, when the Lakers defeated the Miami Heat in the 2020 NBA Finals in 6 games.

 On July 3, 2022, the Houston Rockets hired Hollins as an assistant coach.

 Personal life

 Hollins's son, Austin Hollins, played college basketball for the University of Minnesota's men's basketball team.
-His son has also played professionally in the EuroLeague, with the Serbian club KK Crvena Zvezda.
+His son has also played professionally in the EuroLeague.

-His other son, Anthony, played Division 3 basketball for the at-the-time top-ranked team in the country, Washington University in St. Louis Bears.
-He’s now an orthopedic surgeon.
+His other son, Anthony, played Division III basketball for the at-the-time top-ranked team in the country, Washington University in St. Louis Bears.
+He's now an orthopedic surgeon.